-The bath in several Class B motorhome floor plans includes a cassette.
+Some Class B motorhome floor plans have a bath which contains a cassette toilet.
 When a cassette toilet is installed, the motorhome will not have a black water holding tank.
-However, the motorhome will have a gray waste water tank which collects waste water from the shower and sinks.
+However, the motorhome will have a gray waste water tank which collects waste water from the bath sink, shower, and kitchen sink.